Perfectionist

 default: 'ignore'

-Specifies how new lines should be handled between enum members.
+Specifies how to handle new lines between enum members.

 • ignore — Do not report errors related to new lines between enum members.